Dog yoga is an actual thing. In fact, it’s called “doga,” which is a horrible name, but it gets the job done.

 Here’s one glimpse into how yoga dogs actually look when they’re engaged in doga:

-Yoga Dogs: Where to Find Dog Yoga
+Yoga for Dogs: Where to Find These Classes

 Is your pooch a yoga dog?
 There’s only one way to find out!
 Of course, given that many dogs aren’t too keen on participating in yoga, it’s just as likely that your pet will be the type of yoga dog who interrupts your workout instead of helping: